 To qualify for Jobseeker's Allowance, you must:

-Note: If you are self-employed, the last condition does not apply.
+If you are self-employed, the last condition does not apply.

-to see how taking up full-time work would affect the amount you would get.
-The Reckoner works out the total amount you would get if you take up full-time work (including any Working Family Payment) and compares this to what you are getting in jobseeker payments (including Rent Supplement).
+to see how taking up part-time work would affect the amount you would get.
+The Reckoner works out the total amount you would get if you take up part-time work (including any Working Family Payment payable for the family) and compares this to what you are getting in jobseeker's payments (including Rent Supplement).

 Your rate of payment will depend on your income and the outcome of the means assessment.
-If you have no means, are aged 26 or over, and you are single, you will get the full weekly payment of €203.
+If you have no means, are aged 25 or over, and you are single, you will get the full weekly payment of €208.